smakubi/snackstack-ai-assistant/README.md

 1. **Input** — voice is recorded and transcribed via Whisper STT; text goes straight through.
 2. **Orchestrator** — classifies the query using a Pydantic structured-output schema and conditionally dispatches to one or both agents via LangGraph's `Send()`.
 A greeting goes only to the menu agent; an order query goes only to the order agent; a mixed query fans out to both in parallel.
 3. **Agents** — each agent uses LangGraph **conditional edges** to decide whether to call its tool or go straight to the synthesizer.
-If the LLM response contains tool calls, the graph routes to the corresponding tools node, which executes the tools and loops back to the agent.
+If the LLM response contains tool calls, the graph routes to the corresponding tools node, which executes the tool and **loops back** to the agent.
 This repeats until the LLM produces a final text answer.
    - **Menu agent** → conditionally calls `search_menu_catalog` (ChromaDB RAG) when the query is food-related.
 Greetings skip the tool entirely.
    - **Order agent** → conditionally calls `get_order_status`.
 If no identifier is found in the query, it first triggers `interrupt()` to ask the user (HITL).
 4. **Synthesizer** — merges responses from whichever agents ran into a single TTS-friendly reply.
 5. **Output** — spoken aloud via OpenAI TTS in voice mode, or printed to the terminal.

-Dashed arrows indicate **conditional edges** — the orchestrator decides which agents to invoke, and each agent's conditional edge decides whether to call its tool or proceed to the synthesizer.
+Dashed arrows indicate **conditional edges**; solid arrows are fixed edges.
+The loop-back arrows on the outside show tools routing back to their agent.
+Conversation history persists across turns via **MemorySaver** with a `thread_id`, so follow-up queries like "what's the price?" work without repeating context.

 ---